smclacke/inception/notes/notes.md

 **TODO**

-1) check www.config listen location WP
+1) todos in files (search @todo + any comments)
-2) check mariadb 50-server.cnf locations etc - seems good
+2) documentation
-3) nginx script
+3) docker log errors
-4) check what should be in WP dockerfile and what in entrypoint script
+4) get it up and running in browser like without containers, a happier time
 5) what are volumes..